 LendVer, the reputable database of vetted business and investment property lenders has finalized its review process for the Best Paycheck Protection Program “PPP” Lender, and has selected New York, NY based The Loan Source.

-ACAP SME LLC, an SBA-approved non-bank lender and national loan aggregator (purchaser) of Paycheck Protection Program (PPP) loans, in partnership with The Loan Source, Inc., ACAP’s servicing team, today announced it has signed a deal to utilize Biz2Credit’s Biz2X PPP Forgiveness Platform.
+ACAP SME LLC, a non-bank lender and national loan aggregator (purchaser) of Paycheck Protection Program (PPP) loans, in partnership with The Loan Source, Inc., ACAP’s servicing team, today announced it has signed a deal to utilize Biz2Credit’s Biz2X PPP Forgiveness Platform.
 ACAP and The Loan Source will also be using Biz2X for loan originations if and when the federal government launches another round of the PPP (referred to as PPP 2).

 Peapack-Gladstone Bank, the wholly owned subsidiary of Peapack-Gladstone Financial Corporation (NASDAQ Global Select Market: PGC), announced the sale of $354.9 million of Paycheck Protection Program loans to The Loan Source, Inc. The Bank expects to realize a pre-tax gain of approximately $7.4 million in the current quarter as a result of the sale.
 After giving effect to the sale, Peapack-Gladstone Bank will hold approximately $203.5 million of Paycheck Protection Loans, almost all of which exceed $2.0 million in original principal amount.

 More and more banks are eager to unload their Paycheck Protection Program loans — and some nonbanks are more than happy to take them off their hands.

 The Loan Source, a nonbank small-business lender in New York, said it has acquired more than 20,000 PPP loans, with more than $2.9 billion in outstanding balances, in recent weeks.
 The company, which has finalized deals with 14 lenders, has more in the works.